SehwanHong/Artificial-Intelligence/ReXNet/index.md

 After appearance of AlexNet, VGG, GoogleNet and ResNet, lighter models have been proposed with lower computational budgets.
 Using new operator depthwise convolution, several architecture have been proposed with futher efficent architecture designs.
 Depthwise convolution reduces a large amount of trainable parameters and significant FLOPS reduction.
 Structured network architecture search(NAS) methods have been proposed to yield the lightweight models.
 EfficientNet, based on compound scaling of width, depth, and resolution, became a de facto state-of-art model.

 This paper focus on finding an effective channel configuration for an inverted bottleneck module, which is an alternative to searching building blocks.

+# Designing an Expansion Layer

+This section explores how to design a layer properly considering the expressiveness, which is essential to design an entire network architecture.

+## Preliminary

+### Estimating the expresiveness

+The softmax layer may suffer from turning the logits to the entire class probability due to the rank deficiency because of the low input dimensionality of the final classifier and the vanished nonlinearlity at the softmax layer when computing the log-probability.
+Enhancing the expresiveness improves the model accuracy.
+This implies that a network can be improved by dealing with the lack of expressiveness at certain layers.
+[Link to paper](https://arxiv.org/pdf/1711.03953.pdf)

+Estimating the expressiveness was studied in a model compression work.
+The paper compressed a model at layer-level by a low-rank approximateion; investigated the amount of compression by computing the singular values of each feature.
+[Link to paper](https://arxiv.org/pdf/1411.4229.pdf)

+Inspired by these two papers, Author conjecture that the rank may be closely related to the expressiveness of a network and studying it may provide an effective layer design guide.